 For a quick and satisfying reno, updating your kitchen window curtains or blinds is easy and affordable.
 Even more so if you’ve decided to forgo any window treatment at all and only need to revamp the space to better take advantage of a gorgeous window frame or view.
-These kitchen window ideas are not only gorgeous but often very practical too.
+Below, we’ve gathered the most gorgeous and practical kitchen window ideas for you to consider.

 But if you’re still deciding between curtains or no curtains, I’ve got some gorgeous bare kitchen windows that simply look beautiful unadorned or ones that utilise the windowsill space for décor instead.